nofitnessforpurpose/TopSlotDataPack/README.md

 ## Please note:
-All information is For Indication only.
+All information is For Indication Only.
 No association, affiliation, recommendation, suitability, fitness for purpose should be assumed or is implied.
 Registered trademarks are owned by their respective registrants.